uzunduhan/uzunduhan/README.md

 ### Hi I'm Duhan 👋

-I graduated from Sakarya University Computer Engineering 2022.
-I completed my internship at Simsoft Computer Technologies.
-During this internship, I used c++ qt.
-I worked full-time in Karel company.
-During this time I had a certain level of knowledge about asp.net, .net core, .net core mvc, entity framework, linq.
+I graduated from Sakarya University Computer Engineering Department 2022.
+I did my internship in Simsoft Computer Technologies company as a long term (3 months).

+During my university period, I took courses to improve myself in the field of .net.
+In the courses I took;

+-	I developed an application in layered architecture with c# form.
+-	I developed a site with admin panel with asp.net core mvc.
+-	I attended the .net practicum organized by patika.dev.

+In addition, I am developing myself on topics such as .net6, .net7, entity framework core, angular.

 We have developed a mobile application where you can get up-to-date information about finance and follow live cryptocurrencies, commodities and exchange rates.